Dutra-Apex/Dutra-Apex/README.md

 ### Hi there 👋, I'm Gabriel Dutra
-#### I'm a Junior at Drew University pursuing a double major in Computer Science and Statistics, with minors in Physics and Mathematics.
+#### I'm a Senior at Drew University pursuing a double major in Computer Science and Statistics, with minors in Physics and Mathematics.

 Skills: